 When You Should Buy Preferred Stocks

-Preferreds could also lose value when stock prices rise.
-That's because the company may call them in.
-It means they buy the preferred stocks back from you before the prices get any higher.
+Preferred stocks could also lose value when stock prices rise, because companies may call them in.
+They buy the preferred stocks back from you before the prices get any higher.

 Preferred Stocks Versus Common Stocks

-This table illustrates the difference between preferred stocks, common stocks and bonds.
+This table illustrates the differences among preferred stocks, common stocks, and bonds.